 XI.
-LAND USE AND PLANNING.
-Would the project: Potentially Less Than Less Than No ΛI.
-LAND USE AND PLANNING.
-Would the project.
-Significant Less IIIaii Significant No

-Impact Significant With Mitigation Incorporation Impact Impact a) Physically divide an established community? $\boxtimes$ b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? $\boxtimes$ Discuss on: a-b.
-The e project would not occur within an established community, nor would it re esult in the div vision of an establis hed communit ty.
+LA ND USE AND PLANNING.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Physically divide an established community? $\boxtimes$ b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?

+Discussion:

+a-b.
+The project would not occur within an established community, nor would it result in the division of an established community.

 The project complies with the Napa County Code and all other applicable regulations.
 The proposed access driveway improvements and on-site circulation configuration meets Napa County Road and Street Standards except for a limited request for an exception.
-The applicant proposes an exception to the Napa County RSS to allow for a reduction of driveway width for some portions of the existing driveway, and for a portion of road with slopes exceeding 18 percent but less than 20 percent without transition zones (sections of road not exceeding 10 percent for 100 feet in length immediately preceding and ensuing the section of road with the roadway grade of 18 to 20 percent.
-The RSS exception has been requested to preserve mature native trees on steeply sloping hillsides and to minimize the need for grading on steep slopes.
+The request proposes an exception to the Napa County RSS to allow for the existing access gates to remain and not be widened to a width of 22 feet and a reduction of driveway width for some portions of the existing driveway.
 The project has been reviewed by the County Fire Department and Engineering Services Division and found acceptable, as conditioned.

-An exception was also requested by the applicant and approved by the Public Works Department to allow the Chappellet Winery Use Permit Modification to be approved without the requirement that a left turn lane be installed at the intersection of the property driveway and Sage Canyon Road.
-The subject parcel is located in the AW (Agricultural Watershed) zoning district, which allows wineries and uses accessory to wineries subject to use permit approval.
+The subject parcel is located in the AP (Agricultural Preserve) zoning district, which allows wineries and uses accessory to wineries subject to use permit approval.
 The proposed project is compliant with the physical limitations of the Napa County Zoning Ordinance, including the Winery Definition Ordinance (WDO).
-The County has adopted the WDO to protect agriculture and open space and to regulate winery development and expansion in a manner that avoids potential negative environmental effects. agri Plai pro reco icultural Preservation and Land Use Policy AG/LU-1 of the 2008 Gen icultural land uses and plan for agriculture and related activities as the pen land use designation is AWOS (Agriculture, Watershed, and Open Studets, and single-family dwellings."
-More specifically, General Plan appropriate wineries and other agricultural processing facilities, and any use the continuation of agriculture as a deminant land use the continuation of agriculture as a deminant land use the continuation of agriculture as a deminant land use the continuation of agriculture as a deminant land use the continuation of agriculture as a deminant land use the continuation of agriculture as a deminant land use the continuation of agriculture as a deminant land use the continuation of agriculture as a deminant land use the continuation of agriculture and related activities as the pen succession of the continuation of agriculture and related activities as the pen succession of the continuation of the continuation of agriculture and the continuation of agriculture and the continuation of agriculture and the continuation of the continu orimary land u pace) which Agricultural F se clearly acc ses in Napa County allows "agriculture, Preservation and L cessory to those fac y."
-The proper processing of and Use Poli cilities, as agri ty's General f agricultural cy AG/LU-2 culture.
-The products, and single-family dwellings."
+The County has adopted the WDO to protect agriculture and open space and to regulate winery development and expansion in a manner that avoids potential negative environmental effects.

+Agricultural Preservation and Land Use Policy AG/LU-1 of the 2008 General Plan states that the County shall, "preserve existing agricultural land uses and plan for agriculture and related activities as the primary land uses in Napa County."
+The property's General Plan land use designation is AR (Agricultural Resource) which allows "agriculture, processing of agricultural products, and single-family dwellings."
 More specifically, General Plan Agricultural Preservation and Land Use Policy AG/LU-2 recognizes wineries and other agricultural processing facilities, and any use clearly accessory to those facilities, as agriculture.
 The project would allow for the continuation of agriculture as a dominant land use within the county and is consistent with the Napa County General Plan.

-The continued use of the property for the "fermenting and processing of grape juice into wine" (NCC §18.08.640) supports the economic